apache/incubator-kie-kogito-examples/kogito-quarkus-examples/process-usertasks-timer-data-index-persistence-addon-quarkus/README.md

 ```shell
 mvn clean package -Pcontainer
 ```
-This will build the example quarkus application and create a Docker image that will be started in the
+This will build the example quarkus application and create a Docker image that will be started in the `docker-compose` template.

 To execute the full example (including consoles), open a Terminal and run the following command inside the `docker-compose` folder: